Having to work on a Sunday depends on whether it’s mentioned in either the person’s:

-A person can’t be made to work on Sundays unless they and their employer agree and put it in writing (eg change the contract).
+A worker can’t be made to work on Sundays unless they agreed it with their employer and put it in writing (for example, changed the contract).

 Sunday working in shops and betting shops

 Staff don’t have to work on Sundays if they’re:

 - shop workers who started with their employer on or before 26 August 1994 (in Northern Ireland, this is on or before 4 December 1997)